lemnis12/relativebilbying/README.md

 This code is a complement to the `bilby` package and enables one to perform relative binning in [`bilby`](https://git.ligo.org/tomasz.baka/bilby).
 We note that, for the moment, the code only implements relative binning without higher order modes.

 Relative binning is a method to perform bayesian parameter inference for gravitational waves in a faster way.
-It has been developped in [Zackay et al](https://arxiv.org/pdf/1806.08792.pdf), [Dai et al](https://arxiv.org/pdf/1806.08793.pdf).
+It has been developped in [Zackay et al](https://arxiv.org/pdf/1806.08792.pdf), [Dai et al](https://arxiv.org/pdf/1806.08793.pdf), and [Dai et al, repo](https://bitbucket.org/dailiang8/gwbinning/src/master/).
 Additionally, attempts have been made to develop relative binning for higher-order modes waveforms (see [Leslie et al](https://arxiv.org/pdf/2109.09872.pdf)).

 In this repo, we use the ideas from [Zackay et al](https://arxiv.org/pdf/1806.08792.pdf) and convert them into a bilby compatible format, making it easier to use.